ChristoforosPsychas/Neighborhood-App/README.md

 # Credits

 I would like to thank the Udacity Slack Community for their great help on completing this project and Udacity for providing the React courses.

+### Notes
+Providing attribution for the 3rd party API: Wikipedia API used.